atlan-antillia/TensorflowUNet/README.md

 <br>
 This prediction process will create the grayscale image files with white predicted nuclei regions.<br>
 <img src="./asset/predictions_at_epoch_64.png" width="1024" height="auto"><br>
+We have created <a href="./GrayScaleImageWriter.py">GrayScaleImageWriter</a> class to save the predicted images as the grayscale image jpg files.<br>

 <h2>
 5 Inference